NFL stunned as #FireOBrien trends after DeAndre Hopkins' trade

-Some of his own teammates and NFL colleagues had their own strong reactions.
+Some of Hopkins' own teammates and NFL colleagues had their own strong reactions.

+That includes quarterback Deshaun Watson, who remained silent the day the news broke, but addressed it Tuesday in a tweet.

+"Not sure how you thank someone who has done so much for you and your career.
+Not only someone who was a leader but one of the best to ever do it.
+Even more I appreciate your genuine friendship from Day 1.
+Wishing you everything you deserve Fam!," Watson wrote.

 JJ Watt brought back an old post from March 11 where he wrote, "These are truly wild times," and quote tweeted it with a new line, "This tweet was ahead of its time."